Colorado River Lower Colorado water or watershed scenery in Colorado

 Best flows

 Use the RiverReports Glenwood chart and USGS 09085100 together.
-Stable medium flows create the widest tactic window; runoff or storm-driven color should move you to safer edges, a float-only plan, or another watershed.
+Stable medium flows create the widest tactic window.
+Runoff or storm-driven color should move you to safer edges, a float-only plan, or another watershed.

-When to skip
+When to leave

 Skip the lower Colorado when water is too warm for ethical trout handling, when runoff or mud makes visibility and footing poor, when canyon travel conditions are questionable, or when ramp logistics are not settled.